How to Fix WordPress RSS Feed Errors

 Most of the time, this will fix the problem.
 However, continue reading if the error persists.

-If the RSS feed error remains, you should disable any WordPress plugins that change your site’s RSS feed.
-The most well-known RSS feed plugins for WordPress are Feedzy, RSSImport, Category Specific RSS, WP RSS Aggregator.
+The most well-known RSS feed plugins for WordPress include Feedzy, RSSImport, Category Specific RSS, and WP RSS Aggregator.
+Deactivate them one by one to identify the offender.

 plugins deactivation wordpress

-If the error does not appear on your RSS feed, then it means one of the plugins installed on your website was the culprit.
+If the error stop to appear on your RSS feed, then it means one of the plugins installed on your website was the culprit.

-If the RSS feed errors remain, keep reading!
+If the WordPress RSS feed errors remain, keep reading!

 The next place you should check is your WordPress theme.
 There is a chance that one of the features might clash with your native RSS feed, or perhaps it’s a layout issue that prevents it from working correctly.